 Tracey Lander-Garrett was born in the Village of Sleepy Hollow (yes, really) and loves all things spooky, paranormal, and romantic.
 Before focusing on writing full-time, she was an English professor for thirteen years in New York City.
 Tracey is an author, poet, and teacher who is always looking for new ways to rock pink hair.
-She now lives near Austin, Texas with her husband and a clowder of cats.
+She now lives in Portland, OR with her husband and a clowder of cats.
 A SHADE IN THE MIRROR is her debut novel.

 Long Bio, Or A Litany of Moves and Jobs